GabrielRoquigny/RoverKata/README.md

   |^| | |
   -------
   ```
 3. Rover can move.
-Exemple:
+Example:

   ```
   -------